 Yes.
 Congress continues to value the charitable deduction and supports the tax incentives associated with giving.
 If you itemize your tax deductions, you can still take a deduction for a charitable contribution; in fact, it was expanded in some cases.

-Will the increased standard deduction affect the tax benefit I receive for charitable giving?
+Does the increased standard deduction affect the tax benefit I receive for charitable giving?

 It could, but it depends on your specific situation.